 - Activities = $100 per person per day for theme parks

-Based on averages, a one week trip to Florida will cost about $1,900 for a solo traveler, $2,600 for a couple sharing a car and hotel, and approximately $4,100 for a family of four.
+Based on averages, a one-week trip to Florida will cost about $2,800 for a solo traveler, $4,200 for a couple sharing a car and hotel, and approximately $5,600 for a family of four.

 This will vary greatly depending on what your hotel costs are and how many attractions you plan to visit.
 If you’re staying at a nice hotel on the beach and lounging in the sand you’ll save on attraction costs but likely pay more for the hotel on the beach.

 If you’re planning a theme park vacation, you’ll need to budget much more for activities.
-And if you’re planning to stay on site at Walt Disney World hotel, you might need to increase your hotel budget depending on what level of resort hotel you choose.
+And if you’re planning to stay on-site at a Walt Disney World hotel, you might need to increase your hotel budget depending on what level of resort hotel you choose.
+But I scored a deal on our recent WDW Deluxe hotel vacation using Dave’s Vacation Rentals!

 Average Cost European Vacation